 This is a special program offered to selected students in a two-period course.
 The program is a division initiative to address the achievement gap while encouraging underrepresented populations of students to access more rigorous courses.
-Students in this course complete 6th grade math Standards of Learning curriculum and part of 7th grade math Standards of Learning curriculum.
+Students in this course complete 6th grade math Standards of Learning curriculum.
 Appropriate technologies such as calculators, videos, and computers will also be utilized.
-Rising 6th grade students who were in the on-grade level math course in 5th grade are invited to participate in this program based on factors which include the following: math achievement in fifth grade, elementary math SOL test scores, scores on LCS Division quarterly assessments in math, teacher recommendations, and previous participation in the PETAL summer math program.
-Near the end of the school year, students will take the 6th grade SOL test.
-For additional information on the Sixth Grade PETAL Math Block, please contact the supervisor of secondary mathematics, science, and gifted at (434) 515-5065.
+Rising 6th grade students who were in the on-grade level math course in 5th grade are invited to participate in this program based on factors which include the following: math achievement in fifth grade, elementary math SOL test scores, scores on LCS Division quarterly assessments in math, teacher recommendations, and previous participation in the PETAL summer math program., Students will take the 6th grade SOL test.

-Pre-Algebra 7A
+Pre-Algebra 7A Course: 972AY

-This course covers the 8th grade math SOL, including content that reviews and extends the concepts and skills learned in previous grades and new content that reviews and extends the concepts and skills learned in previous grades and new content that prepares students into this advancedlevel class which can be found in the recommended instructional sequences section.
-Near the end of the school year, students will take the 8th grade math SOL test.
-Placement testing is required for this course to ensure no significant gaps are present prior to this double acceleration.
-(See page 23 for further details)
+This course covers the 8th grade math SOL, including content that reviews and extends the concepts and skills learned in previous grades and new content that reviews and extends the concepts and skills learned in previous grades and new content that prepares students into this advanced-level class which can be found in the recommended instructional sequences section.
+Students will take the 8th grade math SOL test.